The Foreclosure Wave Nobody Explained

 The Storm Didn’t Have a Single Cause

 No mortgage disclosure document models what happens when insurance premiums, property taxes, energy costs, and interest rates all escalate in the same three-year window.
-No lender is required to tell a buyer that their escrow payment is a variable they don’t control, priced by insurance markets responding to climate risk and tax assessors responding to inflated valuations.
+No lender is required to tell a buyer that their escrow payment is a variable they do not control, priced by insurance markets responding to climate risk and tax assessors responding to inflated valuations.
 No one is required to explain that the rate environment keeping their borrowing cost elevated is partially a function of global confidence in the dollar, a dynamic that has nothing to do with their neighborhood and everything to do with U.S. monetary positioning.

 This is not an oversight.
 Information asymmetry is structural to how late-stage capital markets function: complexity serves the institution, not the borrower.
 From April 2025 to April 2026, nominal wages grew 3.6% while inflation ran at 3.8%.
-Purchasing power continued to decline.
 The home price-to-income ratio sits at 4.9, nearly double historical norms.
 Wages have outpaced inflation only 72.5% of the time over the past two decades.
 Real wage erosion is not a recent anomaly.
 It is the pre-existing condition that made every other cost increase unsurvivable.

-Housing journalism covers the market.
-It tracks inventory, median prices, days on market, buyer sentiment.
+Housing journalism covers the market: inventory, median prices, days on market, buyer sentiment.
 It does not, as a structural practice, cover the monetary system that sets the cost of accessing that market.
 The most detailed forward-looking analysis of the current FHA delinquency crisis is written for investors, documenting which states are next in the pipeline, which borrower populations are most exposed, and where distressed acquisition opportunities are concentrated.
 That information exists.
 It is not written for the people it describes.

 What You Can Do